 While you finish making the rest of the pancakes, you can keep the first few warm in the oven.
 Put them on a baking sheet, cover them with foil, and place them in the oven at 200F.
 Make sure to serve the pancakes within 30 minutes so they are nice and fresh!

 Sort of.
 With its high fiber and protein count, buckwheat is a more nutrient-packed flour than something like all purpose flour.
 So as far as nutritious, yes, they're definitely more nutritious.
 And low in saturated fat and sugar too.

 Despite the name, buckwheat is gluten free.
 There's no actual 'wheat' in it.
 It's made from a fruit seed that has been ground into flour.
 So nothing wheat about it!

 The buckwheat flour I use and recommend is this brand.
-It's a light buckwheat flour which means the buckwheat groats have been hulled, resulting in a lighter shade of flour.
+It's a light buckwheat flour, meaning the buckwheat groats have been hulled, resulting in a lighter shade of flour.

 Buckwheat flour has many properties that make it an excellent flour to use in baking, both gluten free and not.
 In some recipes, buckwheat could be a cup for cup substitute for regular flour.
 In other recipes where buckwheat is the main ingredient, you may have to use half buckwheat and half regular (or gluten free) flour.

-If you've been mixing up batter or cooking pancakes and notice a greenish tint to them - not to worry, there's nothing wrong, it's just the nature of buckwheat flour!
+If you've been mixing up batter or cooking pancakes and notice a greenish tint to them - don't worry, there's nothing wrong, it's just the nature of some varieties of buckwheat flour!
 Depending on what you're making, the green can be pronounced or very subtle.
 A little cinnamon or savory spice like Italian seasoning should cover up anything that's super noticeable.

-- 157 grams light buckwheat flour about 1 cup
+- 178 grams light buckwheat flour about 1 cup + 2 Tablespoons

 - 1 teaspoon baking powder